Latest News

 In order to expand coal power, it would be necessary not only to build new plants, but also make significant investments in storage, handling, and rail systems.
 These extra requirements increase costs and can create bottlenecks.

 Local challenges are also posed by these projects.
-The increased rail traffic, dust and noise can cause opposition in communities.
+The increased rail traffic, noise and dust can cause opposition in communities.
 This makes it harder for projects to be approved and sustained.

 This could be a disaster: Key overseas markets may not export coal because they produce it themselves or are moving away from it.

-As part of the coal revival plan,?boosting export capability is included.
-This includes proposals for a Gateway linking Wyoming production to ports along the U.S. West Coast that are aimed at supplying Asia.
+The coal revival strategy includes a boost in export capacity.
+This could include proposals for a "gateway" linking Wyoming production with ports on the U.S. West Coast that are aimed at supplying Asia.

 Asia dominates the global coal industry.
 China, India and Indonesia account for collectively more than 80% global coal supply.
 This region is also the leader in coal exports, which indicates a structural preference for supplying coal rather than importing it.